DataBiosphere/data-portal/content/community-update/community-update/dcp-updates.md

     * [Intra- and Inter-cellular Rewiring of the Human Colon during Ulcerative Colitis](https://data.humancellatlas.org/explore/projects/cd61771b-661a-4e19-b269-6e5d95350de6).
     * [The Tabula Sapiens: a single cell transcriptomic atlas of multiple organs from individual human donors](https://data.humancellatlas.org/explore/projects/10201832-7c73-4033-9b65-3ef13d81656a).

-* The first dataset of iPSC-derived tenocytes has been added to the DCP as part of the project [Single cell RNAseq analysis of the developmental trajectory of iPSC-derived tenocytes](https://data.humancellatlas.org/explore/projects/78d7805b-fdc8-472b-8058-d92cf886f7a4).
+* The first dataset of iPSC-derived tenocytes has been added to the HCA Data Portal as part of the project [Single cell RNAseq analysis of the developmental trajectory of iPSC-derived tenocytes](https://data.humancellatlas.org/explore/projects/78d7805b-fdc8-472b-8058-d92cf886f7a4).

-* A new dataset generated using Fluidigm C1 sequencing has been added to the DCP as part of the project [Pseudo-temporal ordering of individual cells reveals regulators of differentiation](https://data.humancellatlas.org/explore/projects/1eb69a39-b5b2-41ec-afae-5fe37f272756).
+* A new dataset generated using Fluidigm C1 sequencing has been added to the HCA Data Portal as part of the project [Pseudo-temporal ordering of individual cells reveals regulators of differentiation](https://data.humancellatlas.org/explore/projects/1eb69a39-b5b2-41ec-afae-5fe37f272756).

-* New data from across the globe has been added to the DCP, including datasets from Japan, China, and Thailand.
+* New data from across the globe has been added to the HCA Data Portal, including datasets from Japan, China, and Thailand.

 ### New Raw Data, Metadata, and Contributor-generated Matrices (14):